gause850/gause850/README.md

 ---

-✨ *Open for internships & entry-level IT roles – let's build something impactful!*
+Open for internships and entry-level IT roles - let's build something impactful.